A dashboard in the FullStory app showing session replay metrics and rage clicks

 Many session replay analysis tool options exist.
 And due to the technical requirements "under the hood," not all playback tools are the same.

 If you're tasked with finding the best replay tool for your organization, arm yourself with the research to evaluate and find a replay analysis tool that meets your needs.
-To that end, below you'll find a list of the top session replay vendors/tools, the key criteria to consider in reviewing a given tool, and how FullStory session replay meets or exceeds these criteria.
+To that end, below you'll find a list of the top session replay vendors/tools, the key criteria to consider in reviewing a given tool, and how Fullstory session replay meets or exceeds these criteria.

 10 criteria for evaluating session replay vendors